A startup is an interesting place to work and, as such, it attracts a different type of employee, most of whom are energetic and driven self-starters.

-- Respect for their space outside of the office, i.e. not requesting information from an employee at 9p.m.
+- Respect for employees' space outside the office, i.e., not being in touch at 9 p.m.

 No one wants to feel like they’re in a dead-end job.
-While you can’t promote every employee, you can seek out ways to help them grow in their career and their position.
+While you can’t promote every employee, you can seek out ways to help each person grow in their career and their position.

-For example: send employees to a nearby conference, where they can network and learn, helping both them and the company.
+For example: you can send employees to a nearby conference, giving them the opportunity to network and learn, which helps both them and the company.

 You can also look for ways to take advantage of pre-existing interests and aptitudes.
 If Jane from accounting is interested in marketing, let her shadow the marketing team and see if there’s a way for her to help.

-You never know what your staff is capable of if you don’t give them the opportunity to explore their talents and interests.
-Luckily, in a small, startup environment, this is easy to facilitate.
+You will never know what your staff is capable of if you don’t give them the opportunity to explore their talents and interests.
+Luckily, in a small startup environment, exploration is easy to facilitate.

 Workplace burnout is a problem in every industry and trade, especially in startups.
-Actively work to combat this issue with group activities, opportunities for growth and work-life balance.
+Actively work to combat this issue with team activities, advancement opportunities, and a true work-life balance.